 I am best known for my work as a healthcare quality consultant.
 Jimmy Stewart, playing defense attorney Paul Biegler in Anatomy of a Murder, said, “People are many things.”
 I am no exception—my other rôles include:

-- Mentor to healthcare quality and risk management professionals, located in all corners of the globe;
+- Mentor to healthcare quality and patient safety professionals, located in all corners of the globe;

 - Coach to persons aspiring to become certified professionals in healthcare quality (CPHQs);